Jackarolax/flyweb/README.md

 # FlyWeb

 FlyWeb is a startup focused on revolutionizing last-mile delivery through autonomous drone technology.
-I are currently in the early prototype development phase.
+I am currently in the early prototype development phase.

 ## Project Progress